impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- **Initialization ablation study** showing IF-Init substantially outperforms random ID-Init (MNIST: 0.998 vs. 0.704; CIFAR-10: 0.995 vs. 0.365), clarifying concerns raised by Reviewer 5uPC
 	- #### 2.
 Technical Clarifications and New Content
 	- **New Appendix D** with extensive technical discussion and empirical implementation of Nasr et al.'s Algorithm 3, definitively positioning our contribution relative to prior work (Reviewers 5uPC and VkF8)
-	- **Enhanced justification** for the logit difference surrogate, incorporating Carlini et al.'s Gaussianity results and Neyman-Pearson optimality (Reviewer VkF8, Q2)
+	- **Enhanced justification** for the logit difference surrogate, incorporating Carlini et al.'s Gaussianity discussion and Neyman-Pearson optimality (Reviewer VkF8, Q2)
 	- **New Figure 12** demonstrating the effect of the truncation parameter k on canary optimization loss.
 We additionally show show that even k=2 achieves near-perfect detectability (Reviewer VkF8, Q3)
 	- **Detailed scalability discussion** explaining how rematerialization and truncation provide practical knobs for memory-time trade-offs (Reviewers 5zJV and VkF8)
 	- #### 3.
 Clarified Positioning and Methodology